 - Taking payments – While accepting payments is more of a hardware step, your POS system can help you cash orders off and calculate change if necessary.
 You can also adjust which payment methods you take in your POS's settings.

 - Printing receipts – How you print receipts will depend on the software you are using, but you'll normally be able to carry out the action by checking the ‘last receipts' section of your system.

 Retail POSs are the most commonly used systems in the US.
-Due to the needs of retail operations, this type of point of service is generally designed to manage and process sales.
+Due to the needs of retail operations, this type of point of sale is generally designed to manage and process sales.

 Aside from ringing through orders, retail POSs can also help you to carry out a number of useful functions including:

 - Inventory management